 Nettle family (Urticaceae)

 Cultivation: The preference is partial sun to light shade, moist to mesic conditions, and a fertile loamy soil.
-Most growth occurs from the late spring and mid-summer.
+Most growth occurs during late spring and mid-summer.
 This plant can spread aggressively in favorable situations.
 The leaves are often attacked by insects.

-Range & Habitat: Slender Nettle is occasional to locally common in central and northern Illinois, while in the southern section of the state it is uncommon or absent (see Distribution Map).
-Habitats include thin or low woodlands, woodland borders, thickets, meadows in wooded areas, partially shaded seeps, fence rows, and moist waste areas.
+Range & Habitat: The native Slender Nettle is occasional to locally common in central and northern Illinois, while in the southern section of the state it is uncommon or absent (see Distribution Map).
+Habitats include disturbed open woodlands, floodplain woodlands, woodland borders, thickets, meadows in wooded areas, partially shaded seeps, fence rows, and moist waste areas.
 Areas with a history of disturbance are preferred.

-Faunal Associations: The caterpillars of the butterflies Vanessa atalanta (Red Admiral), Nymphalis milberti (Milbert's Tortoiseshell), Polygonia comma (Comma), and Polygonia interrogationis (Question Mark) feed on the foliage of Urtica spp.
-(Nettles).
+Faunal Associations: Caterpillars of the butterflies Vanessa atalanta (Red Admiral), Nymphalis milberti (Milbert's Tortoiseshell), Polygonia comma (Comma), and Polygonia interrogationis (Question Mark) feed on the foliage of Urtica spp. (nettles).
 Other insects that feed on nettles include leaf-mining larvae of the beetle Sumitrosis inaequalis, stem-boring larvae of the lizard beetle Acropteroxys gracilis, leaf-mining larvae of the midge Agromyza subnigripes, larvae of Dasineura urnicola (Nettle Urn Gall Midge), larvae of the moth Glyphipterix quadragintapunctata, and the leafhopper Empoasca vergena.
-The presence of stinging hairs in Nettles provides some protection from the browsing of mammalian herbivores.
+The presence of stinging hairs in nettles provides some protection from the browsing of mammalian herbivores.
 Because Slender Nettle is relatively tall and often forms clonal colonies, it provides cover and protection for various insects, mammals, and birds.

 Photographic Location: The edge of a woodland in Urbana, Illinois.